Changes to services

 Thank you very much for your understanding.

-Understandably it may be an anxious time for parents, teachers and children themselves as schools reopen in September.
-The government has set out controls for schools to minimise contact and to maintain social distancing wherever possible.
+Since schools returned in September the government has set out controls for schools to minimise contact and to maintain social distancing wherever possible.

-Your school should be in contact to let you know the arrangements for your child.
-If you need any information, please contact your child’s school directly.
+If you need any further information, please contact your child’s school directly.